yandex-cloud/geesefs/README.md

 List of non-POSIX behaviors/limitations for GeeseFS:
 * does not store file mode/owner/group, use `--(dir|file)-mode` or `--(uid|gid)` options
 * does not support hard links
+* does not support special files (block/character devices, named pipes)
 * does not support locking
 * `ctime`, `atime` is always the same as `mtime`
+* file modification time can't be set by user (for example with `cp --preserve` or utimes(2))

 In addition to the items above:
 * default file size limit is 1.03 TB, achieved by splitting the file into 1000x 5MB parts, 1000x 25 MB parts and 8000x 125 MB parts.
 You can change part sizes, but AWS's own limit is anyway 5 TB.

+Owner & group, modification times and special files are in fact supportable with Yandex S3 because it has listings with metadata.
+Feel free to post issues if you want it. :-)

 # Stability